tommyettinger/SquidSetup/README.md

 ## Usage

   - Get the latest `SquidSetup.jar` from the [Releases tab](https://github.com/tommyettinger/SquidSetup/releases) of this project.
-    - You may want the latest possible code using the [3.0.0-SNAPSHOT Release](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-SNAPSHOT), or you may want a more-stable beta version.
+    - You probably want the latest possible code using the [3.0.0-SNAPSHOT Release](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-SNAPSHOT), but you may want a more-stable beta version.
 The latest version will get a commit compiled by JitPack.io, while the beta and stable versions will be obtained from Maven Central.
-The latest commit is determined by the library `jcabi-github`, and involves an API call to GitHub when using the snapshot release (not any beta or stable releases); the API call may be slow or might not complete if GitHub is having issues.
+The latest commit is determined by the library `jcabi-github`, and involves an API call to GitHub when using the snapshot release (not any beta or stable releases); the API call may be a little slow or might not complete if GitHub is having issues.
+However, because the code at that commit is the same at any point in the future, the snapshot commits won't "suddenly stop working" like a dependency on a nightly build might; you update when you want to, and if something breaks, you can always go back to an older commit that you know works.
   - Regardless of what platforms you intend to target, make sure the steps [described by the LibGDX wiki here](https://github.com/libgdx/libgdx/wiki/Setting-up-your-Development-Environment-%28Eclipse%2C-Intellij-IDEA%2C-NetBeans%29) are taken care of.
   - Run the JAR.
 Plug in whatever options you see fit:
     - Desktop and/or LWJGL3 should usually be checked, so you can test on the same computer you develop on.
+      - LWJGL3 is almost the same as Desktop, but because it has better support for new hardware (such as high-DPI displays), it should probably be preferred.
-    - iOS should probably not be checked if you aren't running MacOS.
+    - iOS should probably not be checked if you aren't running MacOS and don't intend to later build an iOS app on a Mac.
-    - Android should only be checked if you've set up your computer for Android development, and may cause some hassles even in other projects if you use Android Studio or IntelliJ IDEA before the upcoming version 2017.3, when a bug is expected to be fixed.
+    - Android should only be checked if you've set up your computer for Android development, and may cause some hassles even in other projects if you use Android Studio or IntelliJ IDEA.
+This has been true for more than a year, with Google and JetBrains acting out the Three Stooges using their users as a third stooge.
+To help with this, you should absolutely make sure that IDEA has "configure on demand" disabled; under settings you can search for "demand" to find it.
+Android Studio should always have it disabled now by default.
     - If the "Templates" tab has "SquidLib Basic" checked, then dependencies will be added for `squidlib-util` and `squidlib`.
 If that template isn't checked, no dependencies will be added beyond libGDX.
 It is recommended that you use the SquidLib Basic template